rahul1368/byheap/README.md

 **[BinaryHeap](https://en.wikipedia.org/wiki/Binary_heap) constructor accepts two parameters (List<...node>,type).**

-* **First parameter** is a list of keys(integers) , where list represent in order traversal of complete binary tree node values.First element of list represent the root of given complete binary tree.
+* **First parameter** is a list of items (nodes) , where list represent in order traversal of complete binary tree node values.First element of list represent the root of given complete binary tree.

 * **Second Parameter** is type of Binary Heap i.e. Max Heap or Min Heap

 * **Type** can accept two values 1 (for Max Heap) or 2 (for Min Heap).

+    **Constructor Signature :** BinaryHeap(List<item>,type)

+    Here item could be a object with a special attribute named key(with value number) or a number or a number represented as string

+    **Example : item = {key:2,...} or 2 or '2'**

 **Then...**